MassProspecting/docs/internals/02a-installation-for-development.md

-# Installation
+# Installation for Development

-This section is about how to install a MassProspecting **on production** using [BlackOps](https://github.com/leandrosardi/blackops).
+This section is about how to install a MassProspecting on your local computer **for development** using [BlackOps](https://github.com/leandrosardi/blackops).

-If you want to install MassProspecting your local computer **for development**, refer to [this article](./02a-installation-for-development.md).

 ## 1. Download BlackOps scripts in your computer